SiddharthP96/Masters-Thesis/README.md

 Following is the description of the codes used-

-file2net.m - To convert a .txt file containing the edge list to an adjacency matrix for the corresponding unweigted undirected network
+file2net.m - To convert a .txt file containing the edge list to an adjacency matrix for the corresponding unweighted undirected network

-gensynnet.net - To generate networks folowing the network evolution process described in the paper, 'Uncovering the role of elementary processes in network evolution' by Prof. A-L Barabasi
+gensynnet.net - To generate networks following the network evolution process described in the paper, 'Uncovering the role of elementary processes in network evolution' by Prof. A-L Barabasi

 listdis.m - To find the size of the second largest component of a graph